smohn13/project-3/README.md

 ### High-Level Overview:
 * We utilized Python API to pull historical air pollution data onto a Jupyter Notebook.
 From there, we used Pandas to prep our data set for PostGres.
 This includes filtering for relevant data, converting unix time stamp to normal date time, and creating a dataframe to house our clean data.
-We also created an engine to form a connection between our Jupyter Notebook and the database in PostGres.
+We then created an engine to form a connection between our Jupyter Notebook and the database in PostGres.
 Before passing our information, we confirmed that our database, air_pollution_forecast, was running.
 <br></br>

-* We then created our Flask routes.
-By doing so, we'll be able to call on the data that's stored in Postgres database.
-Next, we ran our python file in terminal and lastly, we used HTML to render the data, CSS for presentation and content, and JavaScript to read the data from Flask API.
+* After the information was transfered to our PostGres database, we then created unique Flask routes in the app.py file.
+By doing so, we'll be able to map a specific URL with an associated fuction.
+Next, we ran our python script in terminal and lastly, we used HTML to render the data, CSS for presentation and content, and JavaScript to read the data from Flask API.
 <br></br>

 ## Visualizations